 - 2 lemons

 - Normally peel ½ of the oranges.
 Remove the peel of the other half of the oranges with a knife, removing the white pith as well.
 (I find it too bitter if I leave the white pith on all the oranges.
 This is not necessary when making the jam with clementines, they are not so bitter).

 - Halve the oranges and carefully remove all the seeds.
 Process the oranges in the food processor until smooth.
 You might have to do that in batches.

-- Pour this puree into a pot, add the sugar and the lemon juice and bring everything to a boil.
+- Pour the puree into a large pot, add the sugar and the lemon juice and bring everything to a boil.
 Cook for about 30 – 40 minutes, uncovered, stirring regularly.
 Stop the cooking when then jam has thickened and reached the desired consistency.
 If not thick enough, you can cook it for a little bit longer.
-It will not jelly as much as a jam made with pectin, but it is OK so, I love the soft consistency.
+It will not jelly as much as a jam made with pectin, but it is OK so, the soft consistency is lovely.

 - Pour the jam into clean jars, leave to cool and refrigerate.
 It will keep for about 10 – 14 days in the fridge.

 You can use regular or blood orange or clementines.
 It is preferable to use organic oranges, as you will need some of the orange peel as well.